dagraham/etm-dgraham/README.md

         * Daylight saving time begins @s 2018-03-10 @r y &M 3 &w 2SU @c shared

 - The unique identifier, `2756`, is created automatically by *TinyDB*.
-- Two timestamps are automatically created for items: `created`, corresponding to the moment the item was created and `modified`, if the item is subsequently modified,  corresponding to the moment the item was last modified.
+- Two timestamps are automatically created for items: *created*, corresponding to the moment the item was created and *modified*, corresponding to the moment the item was last modified.
+There is no entry for *modified* unless it would be different (later) than *created*.
 - **New**
-    - A *history* view displays all items and allows sorting by either created or modified.
+    - A *history* view displays all items and allows sorting by either the created or the last modified datetime.
-	- The hierarchical organization that was provided by file paths and/or `@k keyword` entries is provided by the *index* entry, `@i`, which takes a period delimited string.
+	- The hierarchical organization that was provided by file paths and/or `@k keyword` entries is provided by the *index* entry, `@i`, which takes a colon delimited string.
 E.g., the entry

-			@i plant.tree.oak
+			@i plant:tree:oak

 		would display the item in the *index* view under: